 - 1. Drill a 3mm or 1/8" pilot hole from inside the hull.
 If there is a rib, strut, or other hull irregularity near the selected mounting location, drill from the outside.
 (If the hole is drilled in the wrong location, drill a second hole in a better location.
 Apply masking tape to the outside of the hull over the incorrect hole and fill it with epoxy.) - 2.
-Using the 95mm or 3-3/4" hole saw, cut a hole from outside the hull through the outer skin only (see Figure 8).
-It may be necessary to enlarge the hole slightly using a grinder. - 3.
-From inside the hull, using the 115mm or 4-1/2" hull interior hole saw, cut through the inner skin and most of the core.
+Using the appropriate size outside hull hole saw, cut a hole from outside the hull through the outer skin only (see table on page 2) (see Figure 6). - 3.
+From inside the hull, using the appropriate size hull interior hole saw, cut through the inner skin and most of the core.
 The core material can be very soft.
-Apply only light pressure to the hole saw after cutting through the inner skin to avoid accidentally cutting the outer skin.

-- 4. Remove the plug of core material, so the inside of the outer skin and the inner core of the hull is fully exposed.
+Apply only light pressure to the hole saw after cutting through the inner skin to avoid accidentally cutting the outer skin. - 4.
+Remove the plug of core material, so the inside of the outer skin and the inner core of the hull is fully exposed.
 Sand and clean the inner skin, core, and the outer skin around the hole. - 5.
 If you are skilled with fiberglass, saturate a layer of fiberglass cloth with a suitable resin and lay it inside the hole to seal and strengthen the core.
 Add layers until the hole is the correct diameter.